 G. K. Chesterton commented, “We do not want a Church that will move with the world.
 We want a Church that will move the world.”
 Famous public critic and martyr of the Nazi regime, Dietrich Boenhoeffer exhorted fellow Christians, “We are not to simply bind the wounds of the victims beneath the wheels of injustice, we are to drive a spoke into the wheel itself.“

 Why should Australian churches wait any longer for a national leader to declare a national day for awareness about the single largest cause of death in Australia, bigger than the top 3 causes of death combined, but easily preventable?
 Why don’t we have a national “Sanctity of Life Sunday” like other nations, whether official or not?
 The Christians of 1800 England created the world’s first grassroots human rights campaign and though it took many decades, they were instrumental in changing the culture and then the legislation which protected the slave industry.

 I propose that we begin ourselves by marking the anniversary of the first legal precedent liberalising abortion in Australia with the Sunday nearest 26 May every year.
 Let’s petition the Prime Minister to make it official, but with or without official designation, mark Sunday 24 May 2020 in our calendars now as the first Australia-wide Sanctity of Life Sunday.

-Fifty years of legal child sacrifice is too much.
-Commentary and religious meditation isn’t enough.
+Fifty years of legal child sacrifice is far too much.
+Political commentary and religious meditation isn’t enough.
 We need action, and we need a public witness across all denominations to the sanctity of life.
-To sign the petition right now and see how you can participate or help grow the voice of the Church in the public square, please visit SanctityOfLifeSunday.com.au.
+I’ve been discussing this initiative with Christian leaders in Australia for several months now, and the early support is very encouraging.